 About this bean stew – The burnt clay-red colour speaks of tomatoey goodness with flavours that taste very Italian.
 Think fennel, rosemary and creamy cannellini beans.
 Most stews, whether meat or vegetarian, start with a soffrito – onion, carrots and celery.
 You can use any beans really, but I love the creaminess of cannellini beans.
 They’re perfect for this dish.
-If you’re serving the stew as a Meatfree Monday main, add some sourdough bread and garden salad.
-If you have any leftovers, fill cooked gem squash with the bean stew, top with feta and pumpkin seeds.
+If you’re serving the stew as a Meatfree Monday main, add some sourdough bread and a fresh garden salad.
+If you have any leftovers, fill gem squash with the bean stew, top with feta and pumpkin seeds.
 Place under a grill until golden and then scatter with a handful of spring onions and diced avocado.

 Fennel cannellini bean stew